SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-25-tension-hope-despair.md

 And while we can't perhaps see the end of our work, and we can't quite make sense of it right now, and we can't do it without each other&hellip; we can still make progress.
-This sentiment was expressed by the theologian Reihhold Nieburh, who first made words like "faith", "hope", and "charity" make sense to me:
+This sentiment was expressed by the theologian Reihhold Niebuhr, who first made words like "faith", "hope", and "charity" make sense to me:

 > "Nothing worth doing is completed in our lifetime;